PrateekTh/data-3D/README_long.md

     WebGL contains full functionality to build interactive websites, and write custom shaders, but a major missing part in WebGL that WebGPU provides is compute shaders, that allow running general purpose code (not related to visuals/graphics) on the GPU.
 Given the parallel processing nature of the GPU, the use of compute shaders can provide a huge boost.
 ML & AI training algorithms make heavy use of the GPU for the same reason.
     - Since I do hold some experience in writing shaders due to experience in game development, keeping this in mind, all of the processing functions of have been built to contain GPU-friendly logic, with each "loop" being intentionally similar to an independent shader program.

-- **Support and Usability**:

-    While WebGL & WebGPU share a lot of concepts but WebGPU being comparatively lower level, is quite a bit more complex.
-It involves lot more memory management and steps compared to WebGL, which implicitly maintains a lot of things for the user unless modified, such as a global state, the canvas, internal samplers etc..

 The simple conclusion here is that there is a direct advantage and clear reasons (and plans) to shift to WebGPU, but I'm just not there yet.
 I acknowlege there is a lot to learn, and eventually, I will get there (soon).

 ## G. There's still more?